Meet the CDA+ Team

 Bio:

-I'm a sophomore studying Computer Science and Earth Systems with an interest in spatial analysis.
+I'm a Junior studying Computer Science.
 Outside of class, you might find me at the Climbing Wall or jogging around campus.
 I've taken IntroSems in wildly diverse subjects, from historiography to oceanography, and they've been my favorite classes across the board.
 I'm excited to help the IntroSems program deliver great classroom experiences to new students!

 Favorite study snack: